Domestic CSDs Working Group

 Key Deliverables

-• Engage with AFME, WFC and ACG on collaboration to simplify the processes in line with the recommendations.
-Carried forward to 2025
+• Ongoing engagement with AFME, WFC and ACG on potential collaboration to drive the changes identified in the ISSA 2023 paper

 Key Outcomes

-• Assist the Securities Services industry in improving client outcomes, reducing risk and increasing efficiency of the local markets
+• Assist the Securities Services industry in improving client outcomes, reducing the risk and increasing the efficiency of the local markets

 Publications

-• Look at what ISSA’s Domestic CSD Working Group has been busy working on -> Managing Change Paper
+• Look at what ISSA’s Domestic CSD Working Group has been busy working on -> video

 Working Group Chair

-• Femi Onifade, Central Securities Clearing System PLC
+• Adeyinka Shonekan, Central Securities Clearing System PLC

 • Catherine Tinavapi, Standard Chartered Bank